flowtsohg/mdx-m3-viewer/README.md

 * `selectInstance(x, y)` - Selects an instance given a screen space coordinate on the canvas.
 Returns the ID of the selected instance, or -1 if no instance was selected.
 * `saveScene()` - Save the scene as a string
 * `loadScene(scene)` - Load a scene from a previously saved string.

+When loading a resource, it can be either an absolute url (http://...), a relative path (ends with a known file extension), or otherwise an arbitrary identifier used for custom models and textures.

 ------------------------